New York Roads - Hutchinson River Pkwy.

 The arch is for an old railroad, and pretty much defines the width of the Hutch.
 Not that traffic is that bad; a large part of traffic problems on the parallel I-95 New England Thruway has to do with trucks, which aren't allowed on a parkway.

-NYC, as a city over 1 million population, is exempt from NTOR based on NYS law enacted about the same time as national NTOR law (mid-'70's gas crisis).
+NYC, as a city over 1 million population, is exempt from No Turn on Red, based on NY state law enacted about the same time as national NTOR law (mid-'70's gas crisis).
 Coincidence?
-Well, given NYC traffic (taxis, pedestrians, limos, and the few people foolish enough to drive), there's probably not much use to being able to turn on red anyway.
+Well, given NYC traffic (taxis, pedestrians, limos, and the few people foolish enough to drive), there's probably not much use to being able to turn on red anyway in a lot of locations.
 These signs are supposed to appear on all freeway/tunnel/bridge NYC approaches/entrances, but that would be obscenely difficult to check (and a bunch of bridges have tolls).

 Courtesy Doug Kerr, this is at the Bruckner Interchange, where the Hutch becomes I-678.
 Well actually, the Hutch technically continues to the Whitestone Bridge, but trucks are permitted on I-678.

-Into CT on the Merritt Pkwy.
+Into Connecticut on the Merritt Pkwy.
 (CT 15)

 Straight onto I-678 toward the Whitestone Bridge